Port Arthur Coastal Storm Risk Management Project

 Project Status & Schedule

 The project area is broken out into 6 separate contracts.
-Port Arthur and Vicinity Contract 1 is under construction and is expected to completed in September 2021.
+Port Arthur Contract 1 is under construction and is expected to completed in September 2021.

 For the majority of the project, USACE is in the early stages of Pre-construction Engineering and Design (PED) phase.
 The project team expects to compete PED by the end of 2023.